corcor27/Data_preprossesing_and_GLM/_episodes/04-GLM.md

 # What are GLMs

-A Generalised Linear Model (GLM) extends ordinary linear regression by allowing response variables to follow error distributions other than the normal (Gaussian) distribution.
+A General Linear Model (GLM) extends ordinary linear regression by allowing response variables to follow error distributions other than the normal (Gaussian) distribution.
 Essentially, a GLM is a linear model with a modified error distribution that more accurately represents the data-generating process and has found common use for analysing data examples such as count data or binary.
 For example, if your response variable consists of binary outcomes, such as successes and failures coded as 1s and 0s, these values do not follow a normal distribution, nor would their residuals exhibit a normal error distribution.
 In such cases, adjusting the underlying distribution in the model ensures a better fit for the data.

 We now create a basic linear model for a given dataset.
 It would be valuable to assess the accuracy of this model.
 One way to achieve this is by computing the predicted y-values for each x-value in our original dataset and comparing them with the actual y-values.
 We can aggregate these individual discrepancies into a single comprehensive error metric by calculating the least squares.
 This involves squaring each difference, summing them all, dividing the sum by the total number of observations, and then taking the square root of the result.
 By squaring and subsequently taking the square root, we prevent negative errors from offsetting positive ones, thus providing us with an overall error metric to gauge the accuracy of our model.

 ## GLM using mtcars dataset

-We will use the “mtcars” dataset in R to illustrate the use of generalised linear models.
+We will use the “mtcars” dataset in R to illustrate the use of GLM.
 This dataset includes data on different car models, including mpg, horsepower (hp), and weight. (wt).
 The response variable will be “mpg,” and the predictor factors will be “hp” and “wt.”

 ~~~
-> mtcars
+mtcars
-> head(mtcars)
+head(mtcars)
 ~~~
 {: .language-r}

 Now as we did before with the linear version, its a good idea to analyses our dataset first so lets visualise our data.
 But before we do we need to first combine the two column “hp” and “wt" by adding them together.

 ~~~
-> mtcars$hpwt <- mtcars$hp + mtcars$wt
+mtcars$hpwt <- mtcars$hp + mtcars$wt
 ~~~
 {: .language-r}